johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 is reasonably small, then don't fret this is normal.
-However, if that discrepancy is unreasonably large, then your best option is to look for a new team; otherwise, you can impress your direct manager but you won't get recognition from your skip manager and managers further up your chain.
+However, if that discrepancy is unreasonably large, then your best option is to look for a new team; otherwise, you can impress your direct manager but you won't get proper recognition from your skip manager and managers further up your chain.

+Performance ratings can help with discrepancies within your management chain because this rating indicates how well you are serving your direct manager even if your direct manager isn't serving their manager appropriately.

 [//]: <> In hindsight, I should have limited the Access Engineering oncall
 [//]: <> to resolving something like 10 tickets per oncall shift.
 This is